BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 One of the named values associated with an object.

 *embedded object*:
-An object that is stored as an attribute of another object.
+An object that is stored as a field of another object.

 *deep copy*:
 To copy the contents of an object as well as any embedded objects, and any objects embedded in them, and so on; implemented by the `deepcopy` function.

 *object diagram*:
-A diagram that shows objects, their attributes, and the values of the attributes.
+A diagram that shows objects, their fields, and the values of the fields.

 ## Exercises

 ### Exercise 15-1

-1. Write a definition for a type named `Circle` with attributes `center` and `radius`, where `center` is a point object and `radius` is a number.
+1. Write a definition for a type named `Circle` with fields `center` and `radius`, where `center` is a point object and `radius` is a number.

 2. Instantiate a circle object that represents a circle with its center at ``(150, 100)`` and radius ``75``.